 A short walk away from the dunes stands The Sand Museum, a unique museum that displays large sand sculptures by artists from around the world.
 In the past, sand exhibitions were held outdoors and in temporary structures, but in 2012 the sand museum moved into its own permanent building.

 Exhibitions change annually and last from mid April to early January of the following year.
 Every exhibition has its theme, typically a country or region.
-In 2018, the theme of the exhibition is Scandinavia.
-The exhibition lasts from April 14, 2018 to January 6, 2019.
+In 2019, the theme of the exhibition is South Asia.
+The exhibition lasts from April 13, 2019 to January 5, 2020.

 By regular city bus

 From Tottori Station, take a bus bound for the Tottori Sakyu (鳥取砂丘) and get off at the last stop.
 The one way ride takes 20 minutes and costs 370 yen.
 There are hourly departures from bus stop #0 in front of Tottori Station.